Ayesha Zeenath

 Ayshath Zeenath Beevi (born 6 June 1997) is an Indian actress who primarily appears in Tamil language films and TV series.
 She began her TV career in Tamil through Ponmagal Vanthal in 2018.
-She later appeared in the critically acclaimed TV serial Sathya.
+She later appeared in the TV serial Sathya.

 Career

 She appeared as Sathya, a tomboy, opposite Vishnu as a lead in Sathya (TV series) 2019 - 2021 and Sathya season 2 a sequel from 2021 - 2022 in Zee Tamil.
 The serial and the pair became critically acclaimed and liked among fans and viewers.
 It also gained her a massive popularity and won several awards for the role.
 Meanwhile, she was appeared as a contestant in the fashion-reality show Super Queen which also aired on Zee Tamil in 2021 where she emerged as the 2nd runner up of the show.
 Then she participated in Star Vijay reality show Bigg Boss Tamil Season 6 2022 and evicted on the day of 63.
 Then she played the main lead opposite Nikhil Maliyakkal in Oorvasivo Rakshasivo as Durga/Vaishnavi which aired on Star maa in 2023 - 2024.
 Meanwhile, she participated in the same channel's show Kiraack Boys Khiladi Girls season 1 behalf of girls team and ended up as Runner-up.
 Later, she appeared on Disney+Hotstar series as Advocate Chinmayi in Uppu Puli Kaaram a remake of the Korean series My Father is Strange in 2024.